smartdevicelink/sdl_evolution/proposals/nnnn-ios-logging-redesign.md

 ## Potential downsides
 There are a few potential downsides.

 1. Adding logs slows down the library?
 This is largely mitigated in a few ways.
-First, by compiling out most logs in RELEASE mode, the library will only attempt to log Release, Warning, and Error logs for apps in the app store.
+First, by compiling out most logs in RELEASE mode, the library will only attempt to log Warning and Error logs for apps in the app store.
 Second, if developers disable all logging, even release mode logs will only do a quick check and then return.
 Third, most logs are done asynchronously on a serial dispatch queue and will use a dormant CPU core if available.

 2. Complicated?
 This proposal is a significantly more complicated solution than the existing logging solution.
 However, it is not especially complicated and will be rather extensible, allowing us to add additional logger outputs with relative ease.
 Due to its spread out class structure we can privatize significant portions of the library and leaving only the API surface necessary for developers to interact with as public.

 ## Impact on existing code
 Removing `SDLDebugTool` and `SDLConsoleController` would cause a major version change.
 Adding additional logs throughout the entire SDL library may slow the library down slightly to perform those logs; however, since the logs would mostly be Debug and below level logs, those logs will be compiled out of RELEASE mode, and the remaining logs (primarily errors) can be turned off by the developer, causing a minimal performance hit.
+This is very likely to be more performant than current logging in any case.

 ## Alternatives considered
 The major alternative would be to use a third party library to provide similar functionality without having to develop it ourselves.
 However, that would cause us to have a 3rd party dependency, which may not be desirable.